 ‘Should I train on Christmas Day?’.
 Athletes wrestle with this question every year.
-Many love training on Christmas Day to maintain consistency and can't enjoy the festivities without training beforehand.
-Others see it as a day to break routine and relax.
+Many love exercising on Christmas Day and can't fully enjoy the festivities without training beforehand.
+Others see it as a day to break routine and chill.
 Who's right?

-'You're not a real athlete unless you train on Christmas Day', proclaims a rather rotund uncle who claims he once ran for the country.
+'You're not a real athlete unless you train on Christmas Day', proclaims a rather rotund uncle who claims he once ran at national level.

 A quick Google will highlight some of the world’s best athletes do indeed train on Christmas Day...but the list of those who don't is just as long.